trshwetha7/Retail-Customer-Intelligence-Platform/README.md

 ## Notes on Interpretation

-This repository is strongest when treated as a customer intelligence platform rather than a single-model exercise.
-The value comes from joining multiple views of the business:
+This repository is about a customer intelligence platform and its value comes from joining multiple views of the business:

 - segments explain heterogeneity
 - cohorts explain lifecycle durability